 At Tidemill, we recognise the value and importance of computing in preparing children to participate and succeed in a rapidly changing world.
 Our vision is to equip all members of our community with the skills and attitudes needed to succeed in the 21st century.
 Through the three strands of computing (digital literacy, information technology and computer science), children use computational thinking skills to create, analyse, find, explore and communicate responsibly and collaboratively.
 Increased confidence in computing develops problem-solving skills, promotes initiative, and enables independent learning.
 With a focus on digital literacy, children are able to make informed decisions about the use of technology at home and school - both now and in the future.

 Tidemill has a whole school, cross-curricular approach to computing and discrete lessons are taught each half term.
 All three strands of the curriculum are taught and children are encouraged to make connections between them.
 This curriculum enables children to become attentive and responsible digital citizens who demonstrate healthy and safe attitudes and practice in school and at home.
 Across the school, children use a wide range of technology to practise and apply their computing skills.

-Computing is embedded across the curriculum and lessons are meaningfully linked to the International Primary Curriculum (IPC).
+Computing is embedded across the curriculum and lessons are meaningfully linked to the International Primary Curriculum (IPC) where relevant.
 Teachers are responsible for planning computing lessons from the outcomes stated in the National Curriculum guided by a long-term plan.
-These objectives ensure continuity and progression both within the year group and across the school.
+The Switched On schemes of work are used and objectives ensure continuity and progression both within the year group and across the school.
 Teachers assess against these outcomes each half term and there are regular opportunities for pupils to revisit taught skills.
 As well as planned computing sessions, digital literacy is an important part of our ethos at Tidemill and is incorporated into PSHE sessions, assemblies and regular e-safety challenges set by digital leaders for all year groups.